eyeson-team/api/content/api-reference/index.md

 ## Layout

-The participants will be presented in a equally distributed tiled video screen where eyeson takes care to always update the stream layout depending on the number of users.
+The meeting participants will be presented in an equally distributed tiled video layout where eyeson takes care to always update the stream depending on the number of users.
 However in some cases you might want to assign specific users to a video positions.
 You can do this by sending the specified podium user-ids as a list, or switch back to auto layout any time.

+Layouts are not available when using the [SFU] mode, so ensure to set the [room configuration](#eyeson-room) properly or ensure to have more than two participants.

 ```
 POST /rooms/:access_key/layout